Due to rise in water pollution and lowering level of groundwater, it is hard to get safe drinking water from open source.

 Now, it's time to wait for the filtrate in the dish to dry completely.
 Once that happens, you can measure the weight of the dish with the dry filtrate once again.
 Note the result as "B", which is the total weight of the dish and the filtrate.

-It’s time for some math.
-To find the weight of the TDS alone, subtract A from B. Calculate the TDS level by using the formula –
+It's time for some math.
+To find the level of TDS in water alone, subtract A from B. Calculate the TDS level of water by using the formula –

 2. Using Digital TDS Meter

-The digital TDS meter is a reliable device for measuring the TDS level in the water.
+The digital TDS meter is a reliable device to measure TDS levels in the water.
 And, if you live in India, then you can easily find digital TDS meters on any leading online store.

 Now, it's time to wait for about 10 seconds, during which the reading will stabilize.
 Next, you have to press the HOLD button before you take the device out to take a look at the reading on it, which indicates the TDS level of the water.
 It's just that simple if you have a digital TDS meter!
 (After use, don't forget to shake the excess water off of the meter and replace the cap!)

 Wondering if you can find a pocket-friendly digital TDS meter?

 If you think that the device will burn a hole in your pocket, then you're absolutely wrong!
 It is possible to find a pocket-friendly digital TDS meter, as this digital TDS meter.

 This take-anywhere water testing tool offers high precision and sensitivity, which results in fast and on-the-spot readings.
 What's more, it has a large screen, as well as clear calibrations for the level of TDS, temperature, and parts per million (PPM).
 Yes, you can measure temperature with the device's built-in thermometer.

 You can use it in your household water filters and purifiers.
 You can also monitor the quality of food and beverages.